Announcing Skylink Cube – No-code human-to-human collaboration.

 - Host Candidate: Host candidates are generated by the client by binding to its locally assigned IP addresses and port.
 If you have multiple IP addresses, you can generate multiple host candidates.

 - Server Reflex Candidate: Server reflex candidates are generated by sending STUN messages to a STUN/TURN server.
 A client sends a query message to the STUN server.
 That query passes through the NAT which creates a binding.
 The response to the query contains the public IP and port that was generated for the binding.
 This can now be used as a server reflex candidate.

 - Relay Candidate: Relay candidates are generated in the same way as a server reflex candidate.
 A query message is sent to the TURN server which creates a NAT binding.
 That binding is used, but the binding will be sent to and from the relay server.

 After a handful of ICE candidates are generated, they must be properly formatted and encoded to be sent to the end client.
 This encoding can be placed in the offer and answer SDP or be sent standalone (trickle ICE).

 Step 2: Exchange

 As an offer is generated and sent to the end client.
 The client can also choose to generate their own candidates and send them, too.
-The candidates can be packed in the original offer, or can be sent independently after the offer is sent.
+The candidates can be packed in the original offer or can be sent independently after the offer is sent.
 The latter is known as trickle ICE.
-The far end client which is now receiving the offer and its accompanying candidates will now begin to prepare its answer.
+The far-end client, which is now receiving the offer and its accompanying candidates, will now begin to prepare its answer.
 The answer is generated in a similar manner to the way the offer is generated, and an answer SDP is created.
-The far end client can choose to pack its generated candidates into the SDP or send them independently (again, trickle ICE).
+The far-end client can choose to pack their generated candidates into the SDP or send them independently (again, trickle ICE).

 Step 3: Verification